 - So: Miso

-The rule is not just a random combination of acronyms, it is believed that dishes will taste better if the seasonings are added in the order of "sa-shi-su-se-so".
-Of course there are sometimes exceptions, but the general idea here is that you can get the best aroma and flavour by adding the soy sauce and miso towards the end so that the flavour isn't lost during the cooking process!
+The rule is not just a random combination of acronyms.
+It is believed that dishes will taste better if the seasonings are added in the order of “sa-shi-su-se-so.”
+Of course, there are sometimes exceptions, but the general idea here is that you can get the best aroma and flavor by adding soy sauce and miso towards the end so that the flavor isn’t lost during the cooking process!

 Sugar (sato)

-In Japanese cuisine, sugar is used not only to sweeten dishes but also to soften flavours and allow ingredients to really shine.
-Although a lot of people often use white sugar, which is easy to dissolve, I personally tend to opt for light brown sugar these days (It has an even stronger flavor and richness compared to white sugar and is especially suitable for stewed dishes.).
-If you want a richer taste, you can use brown sugar too.
+In Japanese cuisine, sugar is used not only to sweeten dishes but also to soften flavors and allow ingredients to really shine.
+Although many people often use white sugar, which is easy to dissolve, I personally tend to opt for light brown sugar these days.
+If you want a richer taste, you can use brown sugar, too.

-I generally use cane sugar (sato kibito) like pictured above.
-Wholesome organic cane sugar is available here on Amazon US.
+I generally use light brown cane sugar like above.
+Wholesome brand organic cane sugar is available here on Amazon US.

 Salt (shio)

-Many people believe that Japanese cooks use soy sauce in place of salt.
-While it might be true in some cases, salt certainly plays an important part in Japanese cooking too.
-Salt is an essential ingredient for cooking in general as it brings out the flavor of ingredients, slows down spoilage and has a dehydrating effect, which is especially important in a cuisine that is serious about pickles!
+Salt is an essential ingredient for cooking in general as it brings out the flavor of ingredients, slows down spoilage, and has a dehydrating effect, which is especially important in a cuisine that is serious about pickles!

 Vinegar (su)

-Vinegar has the effect of softening ingredients and adding a touch of acidity to a dish.
-In fact, sometimes if you feel a dish is lacking somehow, adding a small amount of vinegar can really lift it up!
+Vinegar softens ingredients and adds a touch of acidity to a dish.
+In fact, if you feel a dish is lacking somehow, adding a small amount of vinegar can really lift it up!

-There are various types of vinegar in the world, such as grain vinegar, rice vinegar, pure rice vinegar, and brown rice vinegar, depending on the raw material.
-In Japanese cuisine, rice vinegar or grain vinegar are mostly used.
-You can use other vinegar too, but those are the ones that work the best with Japanese dishes.
+In Japanese cuisine, rice vinegar or grain vinegar is mostly used.
+You can use other vinegar, but those are the ones that work the best with Japanese dishes.

 Dark Soy Sauce (koikuchi shoyu)

-When I use soy sauce in my recipe, I always mean "dark soy sauce" (koikuchi shoyu) unless otherwise stated.
+Dark soy sauce is an essential ingredient in Japanese cooking.
+When I say “soy sauce” in my recipe, I always mean “dark soy sauce” unless otherwise stated.
 Dark soy sauce is dark in color and rich in aroma.
-It adds depth of flavor, umami and a nice color to the dish.
+It adds depth of flavor, umami, and a nice color to the dish.

-Another common type of soy sauce is "light soy sauce" (usukuchi shoyu) however they cannot be used interchangably.
-Light sauce is stronger with a higher salt content.
-You can read more about light soy sauce below.
+Another common type of soy sauce is “light soy sauce” (usukuchi shoyu); however, they cannot be used interchangeably.
+Light sauce has a higher salt content.

-Either way, it is actually essential to use Japanese soy sauce for Japanese cuisine.
+Either way, using Japanese soy sauce for Japanese cuisine is essential.
 Regardless of where you buy the soy sauce, these are the elements to be considered:

 - Organic soy sauce with only soybeans, wheat, and salt as ingredients.